How to Manage Excessive Licking in Dogs

 #3: Mental Stimulation

 Dogs must have mental stimulation as well.
 Since they won’t be doing crossword puzzles on their own accord, pet parents should take note of what kind of problem-solving activities they enjoy.
 Encouraging your dog to hunt or work for their food allows for an increase in brain activity and helps relieve boredom, which makes for a happier dog.
 Additionally, certain play toys are designed for a more enriching and interactive experience.

 #4: Use the Nose!

-Janet Velenovsky, CPDT-KA, CDBC, ACCBC, KPA CTP, is a Certified Professional Dog Trainer, Certified Dog Behavior Consultant, Associate Certified Cat Behavior Consultant, and a Certified Training Partner from the Karen Pryor Academy.
+Contributions by Janet Velenovsky, CPDT-KA, CDBC, ACCBC, KPA CTP, a Certified Professional Dog Trainer, Certified Dog Behavior Consultant, Associate Certified Cat Behavior Consultant, and a Certified Training Partner from the Karen Pryor Academy.
 She led the Training & Behavior Education Department for Premier Pet Products and is the Chair of the Working Animals division of the International Association of Animal Behavior Consultants.
 Janet and Kaizen, her first Golden Retriever, visited Katrina-ravaged Louisiana in December 2005 as members of Hope Animal-Assisted Crisis Response (www.hopeaacr.org).
 She now makes therapy visits with Teddy, Piper, Oscar, and Keiko, all registered with Therapy Dogs, Inc.